 Introduction

 When former UK Education Secretary Michael Gove used a 2013 speech to argue for a more traditional curriculum in English, he made several assumptions about what the subject should be aiming to do.
 He also implied that by promoting certain values, certain aesthetics and certain discourses, children in English classrooms might ‘grow’ to become ‘cultured’.
 Gove argued children should read Middlemarch rather than Breaking Dawn, because ‘there is a Great Tradition of English Literature – a canon of transcendent works – and Breaking Dawn is not part of it’ (Gove, 2013).
 Gove’s confidence in these ‘transcendent works’ foregrounds a common belief that they contain ‘universal truths’ about human existence that are easily and equally applicable to all people.
 So, much more was at stake than simply getting children to read George Eliot: Gove was evidently in the business of promoting particular types of knowledge and a homogenised conception of culture as natural.
-Yet, this ‘growth’ through English literature discourse enjoys an enduring continuity in dominant narratives around the subject.
+This ‘growth’ through English literature discourse enjoys an enduring continuity in dominant narratives around the subject (Goodwyn, 2012).
 This is a continuity that should be challenged.

 Gove’s elitist curriculum concerns reinforce a teacher-led, knowledge-based model of practice – the literature over the learner, as it were.
 And in England, since Gove’s speech school English has been re-defined through the language of cultural elitism (Coultas 2013).
 The curriculum has been re-orientated to focus closely on the ‘canon’, on ‘correctness’ in Standard English grammar and spelling, with speaking and listening almost eliminated.
 Other recent policy initiatives also explicitly promote this elitist approach (changes to GCSEs, grammar tests, the proposed reintroduction of grammar schools).
 And these circumstances are not unique to England.
 In different contexts around the world English is under pressure.
 Unwin and Yandell (2016) argue that decades of neo-liberal policy initiatives, marketisation, ‘high stakes’ testing and international league tables have had the effect of narrowing the curriculum.
-Also, ‘edu-businesses’ have exploited opportunities globally to commodify education and produce curricula that are supposedly: ‘deliverable with the aid of scripted lessons and the rest of the paraphernalia of an “Academy-in-a-box” and measurable through a few simple standardized tests’ (2016: 124).
+Also, ‘edu-businesses’ have exploited opportunities globally to commodify education and produce curricula that are supposedly ‘deliverable with the aid of scripted lessons and the rest of the paraphernalia of an “Academy-in-a-box” and measurable through a few simple standardized tests’ (2016: 124).
 But where is the room for children to ‘grow’ in current models?
 Where is the room to engage with a diversity of cultures and backgrounds?
 In this piece I will argue there is an urgent need for practitioners to re-visit and re-define the concept of ‘growth’ in English teaching, to disrupt the enduring continuity of dominant discourses.
 As my starting point, I return to John Dixon’s evolving conception of ‘growth’, which provides a good example of practitioner-led reform and development.
-It also emphasises the importance of practitioners engaging critically with theory and key concepts in English teaching.
+It also emphasises the importance of practitioners’ engaging critically with theory and key concepts in English teaching.
 Critical engagement with Dixon’s ideas might help practitioners recalibrate what ‘growth’ means in current contexts.

 John Dixon’s ‘growth’ model